 \subsubsection{On relative magnitudes: The case of unemployment and income}

-Turning to relative magnitudes, we focus on unemployment and income.
-These key determinants are studied across multiple papers in our database.
-The income–wellbeing relationship is especially central to policy‑oriented work, because income is used as the numéraire in monetary valuations based on subjective wellbeing data \citep[e.g.][]{dolan2019quantifying}.
-Our analysis draws on the subset of nine studies in \textit{WellBase} that simultaneously include both unemployment and household income in their regressions.
-To facilitate comparability across studies, we standardize each study's wellbeing variable to mean zero and standard deviation one.
+Turning to relative magnitudes, we now focus on unemployment and the income–wellbeing relationship.
+The latter is especially central to policy‑oriented work, because income is used as the numéraire in monetary valuations based on subjective wellbeing data \citep[e.g.][]{dolan2019quantifying}.
+Our analysis draws on the subset of nine studies in \textit{WellBase} that include both unemployment and household income in their regressions.
+To facilitate comparability across studies, we standardise each study's wellbeing variable to mean zero and unit SD.

 We first compute a paper-specific average point estimate for unemployment and for income weighted by the inverse of the standard error of the estimates.\footnote{The only exception is \cite{carattini2023trust}, who used three distinct datasets, where we treat each dataset from their paper as a unique observation.} The vertical markers in Figure \ref{fig:magnitudes} present such point estimates under the assumption of linearity (i.e. $C=0$).
-Unemployment is indicated in blue.
-The red markers show income.
+Unemployment is indicated in red.
+The blue markers show income.
 On average, unemployment is associated with a decrease in wellbeing of roughly 0.39 standard deviations.
-A unit increase in log income is, on average, associated with a 0.18 SD increase in wellbeing.
+A unit increase in log income is, on average, associated with a 0.16 SD increase in wellbeing.

-The grey bars in Figure \ref{fig:magnitudes} now show how these estimates may vary as we depart from linear scale use.
-The magnitude of estimates vary widely, even under ``plausible'' transformations.
-When taking the meta-analytic average across all studies, and for $C<0.15$ (for $C<0.30$), unemployment decreases wellbeing between 0.28 (0.19) and 0.45 (0.50) SDs.
-A unit increase in log income is correspondingly associated with an average increase between 0.11 (0.04) and 0.16 (0.18) SDs.
+The grey bars in Figure \ref{fig:magnitudes} show how these estimates may vary as we depart from linear scale use.
+When taking the meta-analytic average across all studies, allowing for $C<0.15$ (for $C<0.30$), unemployment decreases wellbeing between 0.28 (0.19) and 0.45 (0.50) SDs.
+A unit increase in log income is correspondingly associated with an average increase between 0.11 (0.04) and 0.17 (0.18) SDs.
+Thus, the magnitudes of estimates vary widely, even under `plausible' transformations.